 In September of 2016, Renee and her husband Mike founded the local organization known as "Street Soldiers" to lend a helping hand to the homeless and less fortunate.
 Aside from feeding over 75 hungry people in Albany on Friday nights, Street Soldiers offers assistance, care, support, and compassion to those who need it.
 The Fahey's use their home, garage and vehicles for storing and transporting all of the meals, clothing, coolers, drinks and tables, and the organization has grown to include Troy and Schenectady.

-The Tri-City ValleyCats have partnered with American National Insurance to recognize nine heroes within the Capital Region community during a special on-field ceremony prior to their game on July 17 vs. the Lowell Spinners.
+The Tri-City ValleyCats partnered with American National Insurance in 2019 to recognize nine heroes within the Capital Region community during a special on-field ceremony prior to their game on August 27th vs. the Lowell Spinners.

 2019 Home Run Community Heroes!